swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 When determining proxy configuration, SPM uses the first source that provides a value:

-1. **Local project config** (`<project>/.swiftpm/configuration/proxy.json`) — highest priority
+1. **Environment variables** (`http_proxy`/`HTTP_PROXY`, `https_proxy`/`HTTPS_PROXY`, `no_proxy`/`NO_PROXY`) — highest priority
-2. **User-level config** (`~/.swiftpm/configuration/proxy.json`)
+2. **Local project config** (`<project>/.swiftpm/configuration/proxy.json`)
-3. **Environment variables** (`http_proxy`/`HTTP_PROXY`, `https_proxy`/`HTTPS_PROXY`, `no_proxy`/`NO_PROXY`)
+3. **User-level config** (`~/.swiftpm/configuration/proxy.json`)
 4. **macOS system proxy** (from System Settings → Network → Proxies; macOS only)
 5. **No proxy** (direct connection) — default behavior

 For environment variables, lowercase variants take precedence over uppercase (consistent with curl behavior).
+Environment variables are the highest priority source because this is the standard convention for CLI tools — it allows the caller to unambiguously force proxy settings regardless of other configuration.

 On macOS, `URLSession` automatically inherits the system-level proxy configuration.
-This means SPM will route traffic through a system proxy even without a `proxy.json` or environment variables — no action is required from the user if their system proxy is already configured.
-The `proxy.json` file and environment variables act as explicit overrides when the system proxy is not appropriate for SPM operations.
+This means SPM will route traffic through a system proxy even without environment variables or a `proxy.json` — no action is required from the user if their system proxy is already configured.

 On Linux, there is no system proxy layer.
-The `proxy.json` file and environment variables are the available configuration mechanisms.
+Environment variables and the `proxy.json` file are the available configuration mechanisms.

 Each field is resolved independently.
 For example, a user-level config could set `http` while the system proxy provides the HTTPS proxy — they do not need to come from the same source.